 Plus it just looks fancy, which is fun.

 ETA: After lots of happy comments, and lots of questions as well, I decided to make a step-by-step video for you guys showing the entire process for making artisan bread.
 This should help because you can compare your bread as you make it to what you see in this video:

-And if you don’t want to watch the video, here are instructions in text/photos:
+And if you don’t want to watch the video, here are instructions in text/photos (and a printable recipe card follows the instructions):

 You’ll start by mixing 3 cups white flour, 1 teaspoon salt, 1/2 teaspoon yeast, and 1.5 cups of warm water in a bowl.